rocky-d/drmo-server/README.md

       "AUTHENTICATION": false
     },

-    "?HTTPS": "server config when using HTTPS mode", "HTTPS": {
+    "?HTTPS": "server config when running in HTTPS mode", "HTTPS": {
       "?PORT": "port number to listen on",
       "PORT": 8001,